-We expect our October 4, 2021 purchase agreement with the institutional investor to provide us with sufficient funds to maintain our operations for the next 12 months if required.
-However, any additional funds provided by the institutional investor may not be available on terms that are acceptable to us, or at all.
-Market volatility resulting from recessionary factors or other factors could adversely impact our ability to access capital as and when needed.
-If adequate funds are not available to us on a timely basis, we may be required to delay or limit our operations, including research and development efforts relating to the commercializing our electro-optic polymer technology.
-Our current cash position enables us to finance our operations through February 2024 before we will be required to replenish our cash reserves pursuant to our October 4, 2021 purchase agreement or otherwise.
-Our cash requirements are expected to increase at a rate consistent with the Company's path to revenue growth as we expand our activities and operations with the objective of commercializing our electro-optic polymer technology.
+We expect the 2023 Purchase Agreement and the Roth Sales Agreement (all as more fully described below) to provide us with sufficient funds to maintain our operations over that period of time.
+Our current cash position enables us to finance our operations through July 2024 before we will be required to replenish our cash reserves pursuant to the 2023 Purchase Agreement or the Roth Sales Agreement.
+Our cash requirements are expected to increase at a rate consistent with our Company's path to revenue growth as we expand our activities and operations with the objective of commercializing our electro-optic polymer technology.
 We currently have no debt to service.

-We expect that our cash used in operations will continue to increase through 2022 and beyond as a result of the following planned activities:
+We expect that our cash used in operations will continue to increase during 2023 and beyond as a result of the following planned activities: